 What is NIST?

 The National Institute of Standards and Technology (NIST) is a non-regulatory agency that is part of the United States Department of Commerce.
 Its mission is “To promote U.S. innovation and industrial competitiveness by advancing measurement science, standards, and technology in ways that enhance economic security and improve our quality of life.”

-Among many other responsibilities, NIST creates and promotes information security standards for the federal government.
+Among many other responsibilities, NIST creates and promotes information security standards for federal government compliance.
 These standards are outlined in NIST’s SP-800 series of publications, including NIST SP 800-53 (also known as NIST 800-53), which outlines security controls for federal information systems and organizations and documents security controls for all federal information systems, except those designed for national security.
 Federal agencies must comply with NIST guidelines and standards within one year of their publication.

 The controls outlined in NIST 800-53 are the basis for FISMA as well as FedRAMP, DFARS, CJIS, HIPAA, FedRAMP +, FedRAMP.

 Still confused about which government compliance requirement(s) to apply for your organization or clients?
 Our compliance team can help.